rrocharoberto/fields-data/README.md

 	5.10) In `FieldEntity`, attribute `created` is set only when field is persisted to database and `updated` is set every time update (PUT) is performed.

+	5.11) When updating a field, it keeps the same `polygonId` (of a polygon already created in the past).

 6) Regards to Java project (Historical Weather API):